In Depth Patient Reports - default

 American Urological Association Guidelines

-- Sperm are produced in the testes at a rate of 50,000 an hour within tiny ducts called seminiferous tubules.
+- Sperm are produced in the testes (testicles) within tiny ducts called seminiferous tubules.

-- When a man experiences sexual excitement, nerves stimulate the muscles in the epididymis to contract.
-This forces the sperm to pass into one of two rigid and wire-like muscular channels, called the vasa deferentia.
-(A single channel is called a vas deferens.
-It is the vas deferens that is cut during vasectomy.)
+- When a man experiences sexual excitement, nerves stimulate each epididymis to contract.
+This forces the sperm to pass into a muscular channel called the vas deferens.
+(The 2 vas deferens are called the vasa deferentia.
+Vasectomy blocks both vas deferens to interrupt the transport of sperm. )

-- Muscle contractions in the vas deferens from sexual activity propel the sperm along past the seminal vesicles, which are clusters of tissue that contribute fluid, called seminal fluid, to the sperm.
+- Muscle contractions in the vas deferens from sexual activity propel the sperm along past the seminal vesicles, which are glands that contribute seminal fluid (semen) to the sperm.
 The vas deferens also collects fluid from the nearby prostate gland.
-This mixture of various fluids and sperm is the semen.
+Semen is composed mainly of these fluids from the seminal vesicles and prostate.
+Sperm make up only a small portion of semen.

 - The semen is forced through the urethra during ejaculation, the final stage of orgasm when the sperm are literally ejected from the penis.